 - Support and recovery: how much support can the vendor provide in implementing, deploying and maintaining the software product?
 Which option is preferable for the vendor: remote or on-site teamwork?

-When you receive enough information to consider the vendor and add it to the shortlist, it’s a good idea to ask for proofs, such as detailed portfolio and customer references with contacts.
+When you receive enough information to consider the vendor and add it to the shortlist, it’s a good idea to ask for proofs, such as a detailed portfolio and customer references with contacts.

 Find out, if they overlap to make it convenient for you to plan meetings and establish communication necessary for Agile development.